amydickey/homework0/README.md

 # homework0
-This is my homework 0 submission for BST260
+This is my homework 0 submission for BST260.
+Please see the "master" branch rather than the "main" branch for the homework submission materials.